Adeyinka1/aml_pattern_detection/README.md

 This project is for educational and research purposes using a synthetic AML dataset.

 ## Author
-Developed as a portfolio-grade AML monitoring architecture demonstrating scalable detection engineering and risk modelling design.
+I Adeyinka developed this project as a portfolio-grade AML monitoring architecture demonstrating scalable detection engineering and risk modelling design.